 always someone else who had it a lot worse, and besides,

 our pain, we learned to treat ourselves precisely the same way when

 uncomfortable emotions emerged.
 Core shame is experienced by the child

-whose anguish or emptiness is trivialized by a mom or dad who is disconnected
+whose anguish or emptiness is trivialized by a dad or mom who's disconnected

-from his/her own feelings and needs.
-This parent treats the child's
+from his/her own emotions and needs.
+This parent treats the

-feelings as bad or wrong, and admonishes him to "snap out of
+child's painful feelings as bad or wrong, and admonishes him to "snap

-it," while assuring that others are far less fortunate
+out of it," while assuring that others are far less

 There is no opportunity for